willtseng12/metis_projects_17/credit_card_defaults_project/README.md

 ## **Overview**

 This is my third project at Metis data science bootcamp.
 This project aims to further increase my exposure to feature selection and engineering.
-Furthermore, it also requires the implementation of classifier algorithms to predict credit card loan defaults.
+Furthermore, it also required the implementation of classifier algorithms to predict credit card loan defaults.

 ## **Data Source**